rtrinh760/pathfinding-visualizer/README.md

 This project contains:
 - TypeScript
 - Functional components and React hooks
 - TailwindCSS to stylize the components
+- Deployment to GitHub Pages with GitHub Actions (CI/CD)

 ## Visualization of A* Search
 ![](https://github.com/rt-rocket/pathfinding-visualizer/blob/main/public/astar.gif)